-Hair color is as personal as style is to each person.
-While hair colors might be limited to four, including black, brunette, red, and blonde, several varying tones give many options when people choose a hair color.
+Hair color is as personal as style.
+While natural hair colors generally fall into four categories, black, brunette, red, and blonde, several varying tones give people many options when choosing a hair color.

-There are various levels of hair color.
-For example, blondes can vary from sunflower to ash, while red hair colors can be from crimson to strawberry.
-For this article, we compare the two deepest shades ‒ dark brown and medium brown, or hair color 2 vs hair color 4.
+For example, blonde shades can vary from warm sunflower to cool ash, while red hair colors can range from crimson to strawberry.
+In this article, we compare two of the deepest brunette shades ‒ hair color 2 (darkest brown) vs hair color 4 (medium brown).

 Hair Dye Numbering System